fmitra/authenticator/README.md

 It was left out as an authentication protocol for this service as it would add significant complexity to client side auth flow  and competes with building adoption for WebAuthn.

-## Open Topics
+## Pending

-Following topics are still being planned out
+Following features are still being planned out

 * Password reset
-* Token expiry/refresh
+* Passwordless authentication

 ## Development